maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ```

-and your output_dir will look like:
+After the script run is finished, your output_dir will look like this:
 ```bash
 output_dir
     |-protein_A.a3m